AndreWohnsland/CocktailBerry/readme.md

 - RaspberryPi 3 (older may work but are not tested)
 ```

-It's worth mentioning that I optimized the UI for a touch display with a 800x480 resolution ([this is my display](https://www.amazon.de/gp/product/B071XT9Z7H/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)).
-When in dev mode, the full screen is also limited to these dimensions.
+It's worth mentioning that I optimized the UI for a touch display with a 800x480 or a 1024x800 resolution ([this is my display](https://www.amazon.de/gp/product/B071XT9Z7H/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)).
+By default, the full screen is also limited to 800x480.
 So usually you won't have any problems with the usual HD or uHD screens.
 But some screens (like my little 13' Laptop screen) don't show the proper fonts/UI placements.
-The interface should use your maximum screen size if devenvironment is not activated.
-If the devenvironment is activated, you can limit width and height to simulate your screen sizes.
+You can change the application size with the according config settings, if you want to use a different screen size.
 See [Setting up the Machine / Modifying other Values](#setting-up-the-machine--modifying-other-values) for more information.

 ## Install PyQt5 on RaspberryPi